Table of Contents

 What is the treatment for scoliosis?

 Treatment of scoliosis is based on the severity of the curve and the chances of the curve getting worse.
 Certain types of scoliosis have a greater chance of getting worse, so the type of scoliosis also helps to determine the proper treatment.
 There are three main categories of treatment: observation, bracing, and surgery.
+Consequently, there are treatments available that do not involve surgery, but in some individuals, surgery may be their best option.

 Functional scoliosis is caused by an abnormality elsewhere in the body.
 This type of scoliosis is treated by treating that abnormality, such as a difference in leg length.
 A small wedge can be placed in the shoe to help even out the leg length and prevent the spine from curving.
 There is no direct treatment of the spine because the spine is normal in these people.